ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 #### GitHub {#github}

 GitHub asks you to create a DNS TXT record under `_github-challenge-ORGANIZATION.<YOUR_DOMAIN>`, where ORGANIZATION stands for the GitHub organization name {{GITHUB-TXT}}.
-The code is a numeric code that expires in 7 days.
+Their systems will provide a string for the value of the TXT record, which will expire in 7 days.

 #### Public Suffix List {#psl-example}